Microarea/MagicLinkSamples/README.md

 1. setting the desired fiscal company by invoking the specific web method
 1. posting the data

-We imagine we want to provide a form in which the user select the fiscal company to target some transactions; then, pressing a button, having them posted to the right fiscal company.
+We imagine we want to provide a form in which the user selects the fiscal company target for some transactions; then, pressing a button, having them posted to the right fiscal company.

 For this purpose we have to include the following controls to the form: